What Is Parametric Insurance?

 • Severe storms

-For example, if you live in an earthquake-prone area, you could take out a parametric insurance policy that pays out $10,000 if an earthquake over 5.0 on the Richter scale occurs where you live.
-And if an earthquake that big does occur, you get the money automatically — regardless of whether your home incurs $10,000 of damage, $100,000 or none at all.
+For example, if you live in an earthquake-prone area, you could buy a parametric policy that pays $10,000 if there's an earthquake over 5.0 on the Richter scale where you live.
+If an earthquake that big does happen, you'll get the money automatically, regardless of whether your home has $10,000 of damage, $100,000 of damage, or no damage at all.

 Another common type of parametric insurance is life insurance.
-For those policies, the payout is based on if the person named passes away.
+Those policies pay out if the person named dies.

-Parametric insurance policies typically have some kind of measurement associated with them.
-For an earthquake, it'd likely be the strength of the earthquake from the United States Geological Survey.
+Events typically need to meet certain measurements to pay out.
+For an earthquake, it'd likely be the United States Geological Survey strength.
 For travel delays, it could be a number of hours or days your trip is delayed, as measured by the airline.
 If the number is hit, you get paid; if not, you don't get anything.

 How parametric insurance is different from home insurance

-The biggest benefit of a parametric insurance policy over standard homeowners insurance is that you can buy a policy for lots of types of events that might not be covered under a typical homeowners insurance policy, like flooding or volcanic activity.
-Or, you can use parametric insurance to protect yourself from things that don't pertain to your home at all, like unexpected delays while traveling.
+The biggest benefit of parametric insurance is that you can buy a policy for lots of events that might not be covered by a typical homeowners policy, such as flooding or volcanic activity.
+Or parametric insurance can protect you from things outside your home, such as unexpected delays while traveling.

-Another benefit of parametric insurance is how quickly claims can be paid out.
-With a typical homeowners insurance policy, you need to get your home inspected by an adjuster, get estimates from contractors and, in some cases, have the work completed before you'll be fully reimbursed.
-However, with a parametric policy, you'll be paid as soon as your insurer can verify the event occurred.
-This means payouts take days or a few weeks, not months.
+Another benefit of parametric insurance is how quickly claims may be paid.
+Usually, you'd need to get your home inspected by an adjuster, get estimates from contractors and, in some cases, have the work completed before being fully reimbursed.
+However, with a parametric policy, you'll be paid as soon as the company can verify the event occurred.
+This means payouts can take days or a few weeks, not months.

 Parametric insurance vs. homeowners insurance